 Oliver Wakelin, Reviews Editor

-Oliver Wakelin is a PhD candidate at UNSW, a USYD law grad, and a fiction reader at Overland Journal.
+Oliver Wakelin is a PhD candidate at UNSW, a USYD law grad, and a fiction reader at Overland.
 His reviews have appeared in Southerly, Audrey Journal, ArtsHub, Australian Arts Review, and elsewhere.
-Short stories in Southerly, Seizure, and TEXT.
-A couple of his plays have been read at Sport For Jove Theatre Company.
+Short stories in Southerly, Seizure, TEXT and Overland.
+A couple of his plays have been read at Sport For Jove Theatre Company, where he is the literary manager.
 His novel Aos Sí was selected for the longlist of the Kill Your Darlings Unpublished Manuscript Award.

 Jack Cameron Stanton, Fiction Reader & Administrator